Udayraj123/OMRChecker/README.md

 **Installing missing libraries(if any):**

-_Windows and MacOS users may skip this step._

-On a fresh computer, some of the libraries may get missing in event after a successful pip install.
+On a fresh computer, some of the libraries may be missing in event after a successful pip install.
 Install them using following commands[(ref)](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/):

 ```bash
 sudo apt-get install -y build-essential cmake unzip pkg-config